Winter/Summer Study Trips: FAQ

 - book your study trip flight with a stopover in your home country; plan to renew your F-1 visa either on the way or on your return

-Note: most foreign consulates will grant you a visitor visa if you have evidence (flight ticket) that indicates you will stop over in your home country to renew your F-1 either before or after your study trip.
+Note: most non-US consulates will grant you a visitor visa if you have evidence (flight ticket) that indicates you will stop over in your home country to renew your F-1 either before or after your study trip.

 Meet with an international student advisor for questions or to discuss your plans in more detail.